-Net trading income comprises trading gains and losses related to foreign exchange transactions undertaken on behalf of customers i) Lease payments made
+Net gains on foreign exchange trading comprises trading gains and losses related to foreign exchange transactions undertaken on behalf of customers i) Lease payments made

-2.5 Leases
+2.7.
+Leases

 Payments made under operating leases are recognised in profit or loss on a straight-line basis over the term of the lease.
-Lease incentives received are recognised as an integral part of the total lease expense, over the term of the lease.

 Minimum lease payments made under finance leases are apportioned between the finance expense and the reduction of the outstanding liability.
 The finance expense is allocated to each period during the lease term so as to produce a constant periodic rate of interest on the remaining balance of the liability.
-Contingent lease payments are accounted for by revising the minimum lease payments over the remaining term of the lease when the lease adjustment is confirmed.